tamagokun/resume/resume.md

 **Graduating class of 2004** _08/2001 - 05/2004_

 - Graduated with honors in the National Japanese Honor Society
-- I had the privilege to study many different IT courses such as Visual Basic, C++, A+ Certification, and Network+ Certification.
+- Classes included Visual Basic, C++, A+ Certification and Network+ Certification.

-## Skill Sets
+## Proficiency
 ------------------

-**Development:** Love for PHP/Ruby/Actionscript and Javascript (Nodejs too) with more recent dabblings into Objective-C. Outstanding knowledge of HTML,CSS and JavaScript.

-**Administration:** VIM, Bash, ZSH, Apache, nginx, MySQL, PostgresSQL, MongoDB, Monit
+**Development:** I code primarily with Ruby, PHP, and the front end stack (HTML, CSS, Javascript), but also have experience with Objective-C and Node.js.

+**Administration:** vim, zsh, nginx, ubuntu, centos/el are the favorites.
+Running servers with nginx, Apache, SQL(my/postgres), MongoDB, monit.
+Experience working with Rackspace, Amazon EC2, and Heroku.

 ## Interests
 --------------------------

 Building things with wood, gardening, writing music and playing intruments, having awesome dotfiles, passing on geek knowledge to my family, grilling.